element-hq/riot-android/docs/notifications.md

 This impacts the background behavior of the app:

-- in GCM mode, the background synchronisation to fetch data to fill the notification can be interupted.
+- in GCM mode, the background synchronisation to fetch data to fill the notification can be interrupted.
 - in fallback mode, the loop of background syncs can be broken.
 The user receive no more notifications.